explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 # Threeasy Setup

 Explanaria comes with a standalone helper function to setup a three.js environment easily.
-Simply call `EXP.setupThree()` to create a three.js environment and renderer, as well as a render loop and an update loop.
+Simply call `let three = EXP.setupThree()` to create a three.js environment and renderer, create a full-screen canvas, and start a render loop and an update loop.

 Call `setupThree()` before creating any `EXP.*Output`s, or else the outputs will not render.